International Motorsports Hall of Fame: 21st century

 A total of 145 individuals were inducted during the period the hall of fame was active in most years from 1990 to 2013.
 The 20 inaugural members, Buck Baker, Jack Brabham, Malcolm Campbell, Jim Clark, Mark Donohue, Juan Manuel Fangio, France Sr., Graham Hill, Tony Hulman, Junior Johnson, Parnelli Jones, Stirling Moss, Barney Oldfield, Lee Petty, Fireball Roberts, Jackie Stewart, Mickey Thompson, Bobby Unser, and Smokey Yunick, were inducted in 1990.
 There were three women who were added to the hall of fame.
 In 1999, Louise Smith, a NASCAR driver during the 1940s and 1950s, became the first woman to be inducted into the hall of fame; the two other female inductees were multiple NHRA Top Fuel dragster champion Shirley Muldowney in 2004, and Janet Guthrie, who was inducted two years later.
 Wendell Scott, the first African American driver to win a NASCAR Cup Series event in December 1963, was the first African American to be inducted into the hall of fame in 1999.
 No one was added in each of 1995 and 2010 and nobody has been inducted since 2014.

+In November 2025, Alabama governor Kay Ivey replaced all members of the IMHOF commission, after an audit found 35 issues including a misspending of $236,000 by a former employee, and four historic cars sold in an auction without authorization.